 As it stands, the fear of constantly losing more opportunities for unskilled professionals is still in the horizon.
 It is projected that one in every 30 jobs would be that of a machinery operator and one in 75 jobs would be that of a laborer.

 Essentially, if you want to compete and be in a place where there are a lot of job opportunities, you’ll have to undergo more training to have the skills required by the workforce.
-At least, this is what our data has shown us.
+At least, this is what our data have shown us.

 What industries show the most promise?

-The infographic above shows that, in the next five years, there’s going to be a high demand for aged and disabled care, followed closely by general sales assistants and registered nurses.
+In the next five years, there’s going to be a high demand for aged and disabled care, followed closely by general sales assistants and registered nurses.

 Jobs in the childcare industry are at fifth followed by retail managers, accountants, advertising and legal managers.
 The last two occupations that are going to be in high demand in the next five years would be those of an electrician and an educational aide.